 Licensing by the state is not a right, but rather, a privilege.
-Those who are licensed, whether as marriage and family therapists, professional or mental health counselors, psychologists, or others, work hard and sacrifice much to attain licensure.
+Those who are licensed, whether as marriage and family therapists, professional or mental health counselors, clinical social workers, psychologists, or others, work hard and sacrifice much to attain licensure.
 While each state has its own requirements, the applicant for licensure will typically have to attain specified education, supervised experience, and pass one or more examinations.
 They will typically be fingerprinted and a background check of some kind will be conducted.
 Never again will the licensee be under as much scrutiny by the state, unless and until the licensee is the subject of a complaint to the licensing board by a former patient, or until the licensing board is otherwise informed of information that will trigger action.

-States are often under increasing pressure to do more in the way of disciplining licensed health professionals, usually because of news stories about the failures of a particular licensing board or the bad acts of one or more of its licensees.
+States are sometimes under increased pressure to do more in the way of disciplining licensed health professionals, perhaps because of news stories about the failures of a particular licensing board or the bad acts of one or more of its licensees.
 News stories aside, licensing boards exist primarily to protect the public.
 Professional associations typically exist to represent the common business and professional interests of its members.
 It has been my view, and it seems to me inarguable, that a licensee is entitled to fundamental fairness when dealing with the state in response to a consumer complaint.
 Fundamental fairness is essentially another way of saying "due process."
-Due process is of critical importance in criminal proceedings because the U. S. Constitution requires it before a person's liberty (or life) is taken away by state or federal government.
-Those who are licensed are entitled to administrative due process, which is something less than the due process afforded to those who are accused of felonies and misdemeanors.
+Due process is of critical importance in criminal proceedings because the U. S. Constitution requires it before a person's liberty (or life) is taken away by a state or the federal government.
+Those who are licensed are entitled to administrative due process, which is something less than the due process afforded to those who are accused of crimes (felonies or misdemeanors).

 Once licensed, the licensee has a vested property interest in that license.
-It allows him or her to pursue a career.
+It allows the licensee to pursue a career.
 Anyone else, unless similarly licensed or otherwise exempt, may not engage in that activity for a fee.
 Since a state license to practice a mental health or other profession is a valuable property interest, it should not (and cannot) be taken away on whim or caprice, or in an unfair manner.
 That is why states have passed laws and/or regulations that specify what constitutes administrative due process.
-Two fundamental elements of due process are notice and a hearing.
-Each state's process will be different in a variety of ways, both at the investigation stage and at the hearing stage.
-It is important for licensees to be aware of the disciplinary process.
+The two fundamental elements of administrative due process are notice and a hearing.
+Each state's process may be different in a variety of ways, botmental hh at the investigation stage and at the hearing stage.
+It is important for licensees to be aware of the applicable disciplinary process.
 It is also important for associations that represent the interests of the various professions to monitor this process, to resist changes that would jeopardize the fairness of the process, and to suggest changes to the current process as may be warranted.